Interview|Types of Venue

 One of the most exciting things about events at the V&A is the ability to tie it in with the latest exhibition.
 What experiences do you offer?

 We open our world-class exhibitions to guests for a private view.
-When you have exhibitions like the recent McQueen or Dior show, which are sold out during the day, access feels like an incredible privilege for your guests and a real pull to get them to the party.
+When you have exhibitions like the McQueen or Dior show, which are sold out during the day, access feels like an incredible privilege for your guests and a real pull to get them to the party.
 We also offer our wonderful guides for either formal or informal tours of the show during the party, to enhance the experience.

 You have an incredible team of suppliers.
 How does their styling enhance your events?

 We’ve had some amazing themed parties.
 My favourite has included a huge pink skull made of flowers (for McQueen) and another McQueen party that included stuffed (fake I hope) blackbirds in cages, jewelled skulls and other slightly macabre ephemeral.
 For our Frida Kahlo exhibition, we had a party that had beautiful desert bars in jewel colours complete with meringue cactuses.
-My favourite ‘themed’ party so far was one we threw to advertise our Alice exhibition (opening Spring 21’) which included fantastic ‘eat me, drink me’ deserts and gin served in teapots…huge fun!
+My favourite ‘themed’ party so far was one we threw to advertise our Alice exhibition which included fantastic ‘eat me, drink me’ deserts and gin served in teapots…huge fun!

 What are the biggest challenges about hosting an event at the V&A?